vahidinj/Machine_Learning/README.md

 # Machine Learning

-This repository contains various machine learning projects and examples from simple regression models and to more advanced techniques such as neural networks.
+- This repository houses a diverse collection of machine learning projects and examples, ranging from simple regression models to more sophisticated techniques like neural networks.
-I'll aslo intoduce other concepsts such as pipelines, grid search, mlflow and others.
+- Additionally, I’ll introduce other concepts such as pipelines, grid search, MLflow, and others.

 ## Projects